basedhound/portfolio-v3_next/README.md

 ```

 The first six variables are the colors for the app.
 The last six are font sizes.
 Play around with these a bit to start making it your own.

-## More info

-That's the basics!
-If you're comfortable digging in yourself, then you should be set.